Rana0001/E-Learning-Management-System/README.md

  3.Step 3: Go to Terminal and install PIL (to import images in tkinter windows).<br>
 ------------------------------------------------------------------------------------------------------------------------------------------------------------<br>
  <p align ="center">In terminal write :- pip install PIL<br>
- After installation is complete, write from PIL import ImageTk,Image in your file.</p>
+ After installation is complete, write :- from PIL import ImageTk,Image in your file.</p>
  ------------------------------------------------------------------------------------------------------------------------------------------------------------
- 4.Step 4: Now, you can use tkinter GUI library.
+ 4.Step 4: Now, you can use tkinter GUI library.<br>

+ <h1><i>Some of the Screenshots of E-learning Management System</i></h1>